team-telnyx/demo-amd/README.md

 $ npm run dev
 ```

-##  Expected Logging - When a message is left
+##  What's going on in the log?- When a message is left

 ```
 [%s] LOG - DIAL! utc|2020/2/4|13:3:37:985